A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 Bonus must-see place in Tbilisi: Chronicles of Georgia

-Chronicles of Georgia in Tbilisi, Georgia
+Chronicles of Georgia in Tbilisi, Georgia, photo by Next Level of Travel

 The epic Chronicles of Georgia—find the tiny human!

-The Chronicles of Georgia is my favorite place in Tbilisi, and one of the top spots you can visit in the country.
+The Chronicles of Georgia is my favorite place in Tbilisi and one of the top spots you can visit in the country.
 Probably because it was such a surprise and I felt like I found something nobody knows about.
 Ok, not nobody, but it’s a super underrated spot for sure.

 The top half of the 16 mammoth pillars show the kings, queens, and heroes of Georgia’s past, while the bottom half takes you through the adventures of Jesus Christ.
 There's a stairway that takes you up there, and you get amazing views of Tbilisi from there as well.

-Visiting Chronicles of Georgia in Tbilisi, Georgia
+Visiting Chronicles of Georgia in Tbilisi, Georgia, photo by Next Level of Travel

-Visiting the Chronicles of Georgia is free and it’s always open, because there’s nothing to close.
+Visiting the Chronicles of Georgia is free and it’s always open because there’s nothing to close.
 It’s up in the very northern part of Tbilisi.
 A drive there will take about 20 minutes from Liberty Square.
 If you drive, you can park right underneath the Chronicles of Georgia for free.
 Otherwise, Bolt it.

 We spent 2 hours at the monument and used it as a stop on our way to Kazbegi.
 More on this and other most beautiful spots you need to visit in Georgia.